sportnginlegacy/objective-ci/README.md

 :namespace ci do
   :task build do
+    # Takes care of installing pods if Podfile is detected
     objective_ci = ObjectiveCi::CiTasks.new

     # Add the path of any folders/files that should not be included in the metrics